 There are six renewal options from which to choose:

-- Request Renewal of Contracts with Current Rents At Or Below Comparable Market Rents
+- Option 2: Contract Renewals for Other Projects with Current Rents At or Below Comparable Market Rents

-- Request Renewal of Portfolio Reengineering Demonstration or Preservation Contract
+- Option 5: Renewal of Portfolio Reengineering Demonstration or Preservation Contracts

 Choosing from these options can be daunting, especially if you have not done it before.
 Below are several tools to assist you with this process.